Adrian-Chlopowiec/MSiD-4/README.md

 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 1. Open Anaconda.
+2. Move to the folder with my repository code.
-2. Create a virtual enviroment with `conda create --name name_of_env`
+3. Create a virtual enviroment with `conda create --name name_of_env --file requirements.txt`
-3. Activate a virtual enviroment with `conda activate name_of_env`
+4. Activate a virtual enviroment with `conda activate name_of_env`
-4. Move to the folder with my repository code.
-5. Install requirements.txt with `conda install --file requirements.txt`
-6. Open Jupyter Lab with `jupyter lab`.
+5. Open Jupyter Lab with `jupyter lab`.
 Make sure you are in a parent folder of downloaded repository.
-7. Move to the MSiD-4 folder.
+6. Move to the MSiD-4 folder.
-8. Open MSiD-Zadanie4.ipynb
+7. Open MSiD-Zadanie4.ipynb
-9. You can run the code with one click on button on the upper side of notebok: "Restart the kernel, and re-run the whole notebook".
+8. You can run the code with one click on button on the upper side of notebok: "Restart the kernel, and re-run the whole notebook".
-10. The data is downloaded automatically by PyTorch to data folder.
+9. The data is downloaded automatically by PyTorch to data folder.
-11. In section Convolutional Neural Network Model -> Model Evalutaion you can load several saved pre-trained models to check their accuracy running the cell below.
+10. In section Convolutional Neural Network Model -> Model Evalutaion you can load several saved pre-trained models to check their accuracy running the cell below.